iretes/rock-scissors-paper/index.md

 # Rock-Scissors-Paper: The Game That Sustains Biodiversity and Regulates Biological Clocks

 This project reproduces the experiments conducted by Frean et al. [[1]](#references) and Reichenbach et al. [[2], [3]](#references) to study a system involving three species in a competitive loop: a rock beats (and replicates into) a pair of scissors, scissors beat a sheet of paper and paper beats a rock.
 The self-referential nature of the competitive loop leads to counterintuitive phenomena, such as the expectation that the least competitive species will have the largest population.
-The proposed model is explored through various formalisms, and its properties are analyzed within each framework.
+The proposed model is examined through various formalisms, and its properties are analyzed within each framework.

-Additionally, we explore an oscillatory network of transcriptional regulators known as Repressilator.
+Additionally, an oscillatory network of transcriptional regulators known as the Repressilator is explored.
 This network consists of a feedback loop involving three genes, each encoding a protein that represses the expression of the next gene in the loop.
 The dynamic behavior of the Repressilator mirrors the competitive interactions of the rock-scissors-paper game, as each component cyclically inhibits the next.
-We investigate how this cyclical repression creates oscillatory patterns and maintains biological rhythms.
-This analysis is based on [[4]](#references).
+The analysis centers on how this cyclical repression generates oscillatory patterns and sustains biological rhythms, as detailed in [[4]](#references).

 ## Ecological models